 The Journal’s aim is dissemination of original scholarly researches of Asian and African history, philology, philosophy, area studies, cultural studies, economy, politics, social studies, cultural anthropology, and political anthropology primarily conducted in Russian Federation.
 The journal aims to enlarge visibility of Russian scholarship as well as to facilitate communications between scholars of all the nations.

 The Journal’s scope is Asian and African affairs since the dawn of civilizations in Egypt and Mesopotamia up to day.
-The Journal covers various aspects of Asian and African history, culture, politics, economy, linguistics, and economy.
+The Journal covers various aspects of Asian and African history, culture, politics, linguistics, and economics.

 The Journal’s special task is to elucidate current geopolitics and interactions between Russia and Asian and African nations and peoples throughout history.